 Product or Service Mentioned: Express Scripts Prescription Refill.

 Monetary Loss: $85.

 Preferred solution: Full refund.

-I didn't like: No communication with patients, Dishonest employees, Lack of response.
+Express Scripts Cons: No communication with patients, Dishonest employees, Lack of response.